 Take the households as an example.
 They save and invest money in various financial instruments such as time deposits, stocks, or bonds.
 When they buy corporate bonds, the issuing company can use them for capital expenditures such as buying machinery or building new factories.
 Thus, the higher the household savings, the higher the opportunity to accumulate capital.

-First, the model explains, the savings rate and the capital-output ratio affect the growth rate.
-Low levels of economic growth can be associated with low savings rates.
-This situation usually occurs in developing countries like Indonesia.
+First, the model explains that the savings rate and the capital-output ratio affect the growth rate.
+Low levels of economic growth can be associated with low savings rates, which usually occur in developing countries like Indonesia.

-Meanwhile, a lower capital-output ratio shows you a more efficient capital investment.
-That results in a higher growth rate.
+Meanwhile, a lower capital-output ratio indicates a more efficient capital investment, which results in a higher growth rate.

 Second, a low savings rate can create a vicious cycle.
-This results in low investment resulting in low economic growth.
+Low investment results in low economic growth.

 Low economic growth indicates slow economic prosperity.
 That leads to a low level of national income.
 Low income causes a few people to save.